smithgeoffrey/go-coop/README.md

   - what are the temps outside versus inside the coop
   - a live video stream of the run, where the birds spend nearly all of their awake time (when not free ranging in the backyard on weekends)

-My task:

-- develop a go app (api & ui) on my laptop and push to version control
-- from there, let the pipeline do the rest

 Here are the go books I've used, in order of my getting them:

 - `The Go Programming Language` by Donovan and Kernighan
 - `Go in Practice` by Butcher & Farina

+Before diving into the app itself, consider setup on the raspberry pi.

 ### Raspberry Pi